nomicflux/servant-opaleye-blog/README.md

 ```haskell
 pairFunc = p2 (map toUpper, (+1))
 ```
-In other words, it takes a pair of functions, and converts it to a function acting on a pair.
+In other words, `p2` takes a pair of functions, and converts them to a function acting on a pair.

 This is kind of nice, but it involves importing a library and learning a new syntax for something which wouldn't be too hard to program otherwise.
 However, in our case, we get another benefit: the product profunctor we created, `pUser`, is defined for our polymorphic type `User'`.
 This means that we can apply `pUser` to Opaleye's types or to our own code's types, and forget about the distinction to an extent.